-Description: Thallus crustose, rimose or areolate, the areoles (0.25-)0.4-0.5(-0.65) mm wide, pale grey to grey-white, sometimes with a slight brownish discolouration.
-Apothecia lecideine, epruinose, black, round to slightly irregular in outline, at first more or less immersed but soon sessile, single or in small clusters of 2-3, (0.13-)0.3-0.5(-0.7) mm across, with a flat to slightly convex, rarely umbonate disc and thin but persistent, more or less flexuose proper margin.
+Description: Thallus crustose, episubstratic, rimose or areolate, the areoles (0.25-)0.4-0.5(-0.65) mm wide, pale grey to grey-white, sometimes with a slight brownish discolouration.
+Apothecia lecideine, black, epruinose, round to slightly irregular in outline, at first more or less immersed but soon sessile, single or in small clusters of 2-3, (0.13-)0.3-0.5(-0.7) mm across, with a flat to slightly convex, rarely umbonate disc and thin but persistent, more or less flexuose proper margin.
 Proper exciple of radiating hyphae, 25-40 μm wide in upper part, up to 120 μm wide in lower part, extending below the hypothecium, often with numerous tiny crystals (<0.5 μm diam.) visible in polarized light and soluble in K, dark blue-green in outer part, gradually paler within, K-, N+ red; epithecium dark blue-green K-, C-, N+ red; hymenium colourless to greenish, especially in upper part, c.
 55–65 μm high, sometimes with dark patches of a blue-green pigment, K-, K/I+ blue, N+ red; paraphyses sparingly branched and anastomosing, 1-2 μm thick, the apical cells up to 2.5 μm wide; hypothecium pale brown, K-, N-.
-Asci 8-spored, clavate, very thin-walled, with a K/I+ blue, tall tholus penetrated by a faintly amyloid apical cushion, the wall K/I-, surrounded by a blue outer layer, Lecanora-type.
+Asci 8-spored, clavate, the K/I+ blue tholus penetrated by a faintly amyloid apical cushion with parallel or diverging flanks, the outer wall very thin, K/I-, surrounded by a K/I+ blue outer layer, Lecanora-type.
 Ascospores 1-celled, hyaline, broadly ellipsoid to subglobose, 6-9 x 4-6 μm, the wall c.
 0.5 μm thick.
 Photobiont chlorococcoid, the cells 12-17 μm wide.
 Spot tests: thallus K+ yellow turning reddish or K-, C-, KC-, P+ red.
 Chemistry: pannarin and usually low amounts of norstictic acid.

 Note: this silicicolous species found on climatically rough ridges at high altitudes is only known from the Austrian Alps; to be looked for in the Italian Alps.